dddrrreee/cs140e-22win/labs/3-bootloader/README.md

   2. Set aside the working microSD card from step 1 and do not modify it during this lab.

-  3. Make a second working micro-SD card by copying the firmware over it.
+  3. If you have a second micrsd: Make a second working micro-SD card by copying the firmware over it.
 Run `hello.bin` to make sure it works.

      You will only ever modify this second microSD.
 Leave the first one alone.